s3781493/Digital-Writing/exercises.md

 ## Strava Project Updates

-I have decided to link (via image mapping) individual letters to poems rather than to the entire word to create some more dimension and pathways of discovery for the participant in my piece, a suggestion Ben gave me.
+Ben suggested to link (via image mapping) individual letters to poems, rather than linking the entire word to its own individual poem.
+This will create more dimension and non-linearity within the piece, and more pathways of discovery for the participant.
+As in, rather than LIVE linking to a poem relating to the word LIVE, L, I, V, and E, will all link to individual poems.
+This should be consistent between words, so the L in LIVE will link to the same poem as an L in LUNG or WILL.

 ### New list of x9 words:

 Because of this adjustment, I have decided to change my list of words around a smaller pool of letters.
-I have identified the 'key' (they are key because they are the words I have either already ridden out on Strava or successfully mapped a route for) words: BODY, LIVE, LUNG and WILL.
+I have identified the 'key' (they are key because they are the words I have either already ridden out on Strava or successfully mapped a route) words: BODY, LIVE, LUNG and WILL.
 From here I have made the following list of 12 letters to regenerate my list of words from: L, I, V, E, U, N, G, B, O, D, Y, W.

 My new list of words is: BODY, LIVE, LUNG, WILL, VEIN, WIND.
 BEND, UNDO, BLEED.